Quality Assurance of LLM-generated Code: Addressing Non-Functional Quality Characteristics: Literature Review

+LLMs have been utilized across various tasks.
+In this literature review, we focus especially on code generation.
+Code generation involves producing source code from natural language descriptions or limited hints, allowing NFQCs to emerge directly from the generation process.
+As this form of AI assistance is widely used in practice, studying it provides a representative context for the quality of generated code.

-\paragraph{Research Design} LLMs have been utilized across various domains.
-But in this literature review, we focus especially on code LLMs, which are LLMs tailored for code generation.
-Our review followed key elements of the PRISMA methodology \citep{Page2020TheP2}, including a structured \emph{search strategy}, clearly defined \emph{inclusion and exclusion criteria}, and the use of \emph{snowballing} to identify additional relevant literature.
+The search process of the literature review combines a structured \emph{search strategy}, clearly defined \emph{inclusion and exclusion criteria}, and the use of \emph{snowballing} to identify additional relevant literature.
 We included papers that examine code LLMs and AI programming tools or platforms that integrate these models, such as GitHub Copilot.
 To be eligible, the selected papers must explore the NFQCs of the code generated by these tools or models.
-To facilitate consistent discussion and comparison, we map the diverse quality characteristics mentioned across studies to their corresponding terms in the ISO/IEC 25010 software product quality model, thereby standardizing terminology for our analysis.
+To facilitate consistent discussion and comparison, based on the ISO/IEC 25010 quality model, we map the diverse quality characteristics mentioned across studies to their corresponding terms in the ISO/IEC 25010 software product quality model, thereby standardizing terminology for our analysis.
+The search date is January 20th, 2026.

-\paragraph{Search Strategy} Currently, the popularity of code LLMs has caused a surge of studies in the research community.
-However, the specific focus on the quality of generated code, particularly with respect to NFQCs, is still relatively recent.
-In addition to peer-reviewed studies, many relevant and insightful preprints have emerged on platforms like arXiv.\footnote{https://arxiv.org/} These preprints also provide valuable perspectives and contribute meaningfully to the ongoing research.
-Accordingly, our review also considers preprints in this field.